beginning of content

 Can PMS be prevented?

-Speak to your doctor, who can help you build a health management plan than can work towards preventing PMS symptoms from affecting your daily life.
+Speak to your doctor, who can help you build a health management plan.
+This can help stop PMS symptoms from affecting your daily life.

 Resources and support